AlexLZM/1D-and-2D-Range-Sum-Trees/README.md

 Both structure can achieve update and query in O(log(n)) time complexity.
 Original array can do update in O(1) and do query in O(n<sup>2</sup>) ;naive sum array can do update in O(n<sup>2</sup>) and do query in O(1).
 So Range sum trees are useful when the frequency of update and query are close.

+The py files are my implementation of 1d and 2d Segment tree/BIT data structre.

 ### Segment Trees VS Binary Indexed Trees

 Segment Trees are for ranges with arbitrary start index and BITs are for ranges start from index 0.